 Even a relatively minor injury can lead to costly medical expenses, missed time from work, and physical pain.
 In severe cases, an injury could have life-altering effects, such as permanent disability and loss of capacity to earn income.
 When another person is responsible for these debilitating losses, it is important to seek legal advice on your options for recovering compensation.

 At Doroshow, Pasquale, Krawitz, and Bhaya, a Dover personal injury lawyer can help you prove liability and fight for the available damages in your case.
-Speaking with an experienced attorney may be key in preserving your physical, emotional, and financial wellbeing after a serious injury.
+Speaking with an experienced attorney at our firm may be key in preserving your physical, emotional, and financial wellbeing after a serious injury.

 What Makes for a Valid Personal Injury Case?